docQodly/docs/docs/studio/pageLoaders/pageLoaderOverview.md

 ## Contextual panel

-The **Contextual Panel** is a multifaceted interface, consisting of three distinct tabs: the Component tab, the Datasource tab, and the CSS tab.
+The **Contextual Panel** is a multifaceted interface, consisting of three distinct tabs: the Component tab, the Qodly Source tab, and the CSS tab.

 :::tip Memory Functionality for Enhanced User Experience